 He also loved this video on YouTube.
 He loves singing the “I can do it by myself” part, and this song in particular really stuck with him (he still sings it to himself).

-One note – I don’t recommend having your child watch videos on the potty every time (or at all, really).
-This definitely didn’t work for us, because even though it kept him from trying to get off of the potty, he was so focused on the videos that he didn’t/couldn’t concentrate on actually trying to go potty.
+One note – I don’t recommend having your child watch videos every time they’re physically on the potty.
+This definitely did not work for us, because even though it kept him from trying to get off of the potty, he was so focused on the videos that he didn’t/couldn’t concentrate on actually trying to go potty.

 Potty Training Tip #8: Dig Deep In Your Patience Reserve and Stay Calm

 Potty training can be so frustrating, but one thing you have to do is keep your cool.
-I know – it’s especially hard with a stubborn child who is fighting you every step of the way.
+I know – it’s especially hard when you’re trying to potty train a stubborn child who is fighting you every. step. of. the. way.

 Don’t give up, and stay calm.
 Don’t shame him for accidents, just repeat that you pee and poop in the potty, not in your pants.
 Shaming them or getting angry will only make it worse.